Want to follow along with this writing? Sign up Today, it's free and easy

 Really interesting story!!
 Great job!!

-over 1 year ago Keri Breen said:
+about 5 years ago Keri Breen said:

 Love this.
 When Chris and Megan are wandering around in the blizzard, lost, with the guy following them, it reminded me of the Blair Witch Project, sort of.
 (People lost in the woods, blizzard, being followed/stalked, etc...)
 The ending was pretty good too.
 I didn't really expect Megan to be that shallow, but I also didn't expect Chris to jump on her that fast without really thinking.
 Great job!

-5 months ago Isabel said:
+about 4 years ago Isabel said:

 I really liked this piece.
 It was strong and a really good idea, and also written very well.
 However, when Meagan went to visit Chris after he was rescued, she didn't act at all concerned about him, or what he had been through for the past year.
 She just gushed on about her new boyfriend.
 Even if we assume that Meagan is shallow and boy crazy, most girls would have the common sense not to blatantly shove the fact that while their boyfriend had been kidnapped, they had dated another guy with "beautiful blue eyes".
 Aside from that, it was really good.

-over 1 year ago Carmine said:
+about 5 years ago Carmine said:

 I enjoyed this story a lot.
 I especially liked your hook, a basic sort of start, but creepy nonetheless.
 I can really imagine this as a screenplay.